aspdigital/kibomgen/README.md

 ### Non "family" parts

 For these parts, the **PN** field in the symbol must be populated with the complete part number as defined in the database.
 The script matches on full part numbers, and will give an error if there is no match for a part placed on the schematic.

+The variant part of the part number can be used for whatever you might find interesting.
+One example: I use a bunch of 0.1"-center box headers in various sizes, from 10 pins (2 rows of 5 pins each) to 20 pins (2 rows of 10 pins each).
+Part **L-1000-10** is the 2x5 header; part **L-1000-20** is the 2x10 header.

 ### Part "families"
 One big problem faced by engineers setting up a parts library/BOM system is how to handle passives.
 Consider resistors.
 Nobody wants a resistor library filled with a hundred or more different resistor symbols, one for each value you use.
 If you want to change the resistor value, you need to pull a new part from the library.
 It gets ugly pretty quickly.

 A solution is a part "family."
 Parts in a family vary in one and only one parameter.
 Again, resistors.
 Resistors come in different values, packages and tolerances.
 The most obvious thing to vary is the part value, so we can define a family as all 0805 1% resistors.
 Let's give these resistors a "base" part number: **B-1000**.
 We can use the part value as the variant, so a 10k 0805 1% resistor gets the part number **B-1000-10k0**.
 I have adopted the three-digit-plus-multiplier format for convenience and ease of parsing.
 A 100-ohm resistor is 100R; a 1 megohm resistor is 1M00.

+I have potentiometers as type K in my database, so for example **K-1005-10k** is a Bourns PTD902-2020K-A103 pot.
+The symbol for this pot has only **K-1005** in its **PN** field and the script correctly contatenates it with the Value field to get the database part number.

 SMT caps work in mostly the same manner: **C-1000-100pF** is a 100pF 5% C0G 0805 50V capacitor. **C-1000-1000pF** is a 1000pF 5% C0G 50V capacitor. **C-1001-100nF** is a 0.1uF 0805 X7R 50V capacitor.
 And so forth.